 Section 1.
 Officers and duties

 The officers of the User Council shall be a Chair and a Vice-Chair.
 These officers shall perform the duties prescribed by these bylaws and those duties described for President and Vice-President respectively in the parliamentary authority.

+The Chair shall, in consultation with the Sage System staff, Vice Chair, and fiscal agent as appropriate, draft the User Council meeting agendas and be sure they are distributed in a timely manner to the Sage Council Representatives and Membership.
+The Chair shall also run the User Council meetings.
+The Vice Chair shall run the User Council meetings in the absence of the Chair.
+The Vice Chair, or designee, shall be responsible for taking minutes of the meeting and distributing those minutes to the User Council and Sage Library System membership before the next regular meeting.

 Section 2.
 Nominations and election

 Nominations for Chair and Vice Chair shall be taken from the floor during the regular User Council meeting after July 1.